TangWPI/book_ml_python/README.md

 If you use this code in your research or projects, please cite:

 ```
 Tang, B. (2025).
-Information Theory for Machine Learning: From Theory to Python Practice.
+Information Theory for Modern Machine Learning: From Theory to Python Practice.
 ```

 ## About the Author